NicholasWeiner/robot_competition_2020/Milestone 5/readme.md

 - Fixed issiue with setup function.
 - Created new maze.
 - Added intersection logic.
+- Removed hybrid turing, as it interfered with path-recording.

 ## Code
 Only new code is included